Contact

 The Art of Advocacy program uses the power of creativity to amplify the voices of individuals in the recovery community by fostering connections with supportive and caring environments that prioritize happiness, health, and wellness.

-The Art of Advocacy provides a unique platform where individuals can engage in artist-led workshops that encourage self-expression while receiving wellness companioning.
-The program is designed to help participants increase their recovery capital, improve access to quality healthcare, and enhance satisfaction with their neighborhood and overall environment.
+We provide a unique platform where individuals can engage in artist-led workshops that encourage self-expression while receiving companioning peer and wellness support.
+Our program is designed to help participants increase their recovery capital, improve access to quality healthcare, and enhance satisfaction with their neighborhood and overall environment.

-A key feature of the program is its focus on empowering participants to create self-sustaining artist collaboratives, which serve to strengthen social and community bonds vital to sustaining a life in recovery.
+A key feature of our programming is our focus on empowering participants to create self-sustaining artist collaboratives, which serve to strengthen social and community bonds vital to sustaining a life in recovery.

 The Creative Recovery Collective offers peer-led art activities that support participants in connecting more deeply with each other.
 These weekly sessions use art as a starting point to encourage discussions of shared experiences.
 CRC aims to sustain recovery and build recovery capital.
 Come join us and build your own support network!